Houston Longshoreman Injury Lawyer

 Injuries that happen at sea, even those that occur on docks or in ports, are subject to a different set of laws than accidents that occur on land and often involve multiple, complicated factors.
-For these reasons, maritime injury cases can be complex and require representation by experienced and knowledgeable Houston personal injury lawyers.
+For these reasons, maritime injuries in Houston can be complex and require representation by experienced and knowledgeable personal injury lawyers.

 At The Krist Law Firm, P.C., our Houston maritime accident lawyers have significant experience with dockside and harbor accidents in which longshoremen or other workers sustained serious injuries.
 We know how devastating a severe injury can be — especially when you were hurt through no fault of your own.